sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/schools/lat-am-settlement/3_location.md

 - Afflicted by gender-wokeness!
 - Many tourists and retirees.
 Relatively higher land cost.
 - Hindus - hastinapura foundation is active. may have a small iskcon community.
+- Passport nationality problem fixed as of 2025.

 ## Argentina
 - High inflation - potentially solved by milei's 2024 dollar switch.